-A 11

-Full name of child(ren) Address:
+Full name of child(ren) Address: -

--

 Dates: Number of School Days:

 Reason for application and dates:

 The headteacher may take into account:

 It is highly unlikely that the event will occur again n in a child's school life.

 It is necessary for the child to be in attendance at the event.

 The event cannot be organised outside of the school term.
+Taking part in the event will be of greater value to the shill then ettending cabacil.

 Taking part in the event will be of greater value to the child than attending school.
 Parent's full name:

 Parent's full name:

 Signature of parent(s)/carer(s):

 Date:

 Office use only

 Authorised Unauthorised

 Comments:

-Signed(headteacher):

-Date:
+Signed(headteacher): Date:

-Date.
 WARNING

-If this requested period of absonce has not been an authorized details will be passed to Shrenshire Council's

 If this requested period of absence has not been authorised, details will be passed to Shropshire Council's Education Access Service.
-The Council may, in the following circumstances, issue a formal Warning, serve

-a Fixed Penalty Notice or take court action in respect of non-school attendance for this and any future
+The Council may, in the following circumstances, issue a formal Warning, serve a Fixed Penalty Notice or take court action in respect of non-school attendance for this and any future unauthorised absence:

-unauthorised absence:

 Parents have not sought permission fro holiday in term time m the headteacher before taking their child out of school for a

-- The headteacher has refused the request but the absence occurs anyway; or - A pupil has not returned to school by the agreed date with no satisfactory explanation
+The headteacher has refused the request but the absence occurs anyway; or

+A pupil has not returned to school by the agreed date with no satisfactory explanation